-Circular-shaped awards earned by Girl Scout Juniors.
+Awards earned by Girl Scout Juniors.
 Learn more in Insignia for Girl Scout Juniors.

-An grade-level in Girl Scouting.
+A grade-level in Girl Scouting.
 Girl Scout Juniors are in grades 4-6.

 A grid system, wheel, or table showing the job assigned to each girl or group of girls for any given project.
 Useful for meetings, camp-outs, and special events.

 A 14-17-year-old girl taking a Leader-in-Training course to learn group leadership skills.
 Also the name of the project the Leader-in-Training does to earn her title, which requires commitment to: eight to 10 hours of instruction, three to five hours of troop/group observation, and an internship under a specially trained mentor leader.